falkoschumann/contao-isotope_shopinfo/README.md

 Isotope Shop Info Extension for Contao
 ======================================

-Provide a module to display information about payment methods of current isotope configuration.
+Provide a module to show information about payment and shipping methods.